 Black Diamond somehow doesn’t come up as often as they should in gear reviews.
 Why that is, I have no idea.
 However, I love their gear and I think you’ll find this to be one of the best outdoor jackets on the market.

-Unlike some other jackets, there’s a dedicated media pocket.
+Unlike some other jackets, there’s a dedicated media pocket with a cord port.
 That means room for your phone or MP3 player so you can run some earbuds while you’re snowboarding.

-Women’s Model: Black Diamond Women’s Sharp End Shell
+Women’s Model: Black Diamond Women’s W First Light Jacket

 - Fully seam taped